Zhijian-Xu/D3EGFR/README.md

 The code in this package is licensed under the MIT License.

 ## Other
-The patient dataset and external dataset is also released in zenodo (https://zenodo.org/records/10612678).
+The patient dataset and external dataset are also released in **zenodo** (https://zenodo.org/records/10612678).

-If you have any questions about the installation and use of D3EGFR, please contact us (zjxu@simm.ac.cn).
+If you have any questions about the installation and use of D3EGFR, please contact us (zjxu@simm.ac.cn; xbzhang@simm.ac.cn).